The following are some of the main benefits enjoyed by members of the Society. Click on the title of each item to reveal further details.

 This is the quarterly journal that binds the Society’s members together.
 Recipient of prestigious awards for both content and presentation, it provides a forum for discussion, as well as containing substantial articles by the top people in their fields.

 A cumulative index which covers all issues of Maple Leaves from 1946 to the end of 2006 can be purchased from our Handbooks Manager.
+This is also available online from this website.
+You can find it here

 A four day event that combines serious philately with the social side of our hobby.
 Members are encouraged to bring their partners for either the whole period or just a part.
 The chosen venues rotate around the country to give everyone a chance to sample a casual visit.

-The Convention philatelic programme includes a number of displays, including a members 16 sheet display open to all attendees.
-There is also an auction on the Saturday of Convention and the Society AGM takes place during the programme.
-Convention includes a one frame competition open to all members whether they are in attendance or not.
-Details of this and the rules under which it is conducted may be found in the Members Handbook.
+The Convention philatelic programme includes a number of displays, including a members 18 sheet display open to all attendees.
+There is also an auction during the Convention and the Society AGM takes place during the programme.
 The programme normally includes one or more trips out to local places of interest and also includes a full partner programme for those not interested in matters philatelic.
-The programme also allows for plenty of social activity and, of course, the opportunity to meet fellow members.
+The programme also allows for plenty of social activity and, of course, the opportunity to meet fellow members, seek advice and buy/sell or swop material.

 Photos from past Conventions can be found in the Convention Archive.

-Exchange Packets
+Exchange Packet

 Library